-All of the oil is drained from the arm reservoir before the machines are shipped from the factory, therefore it is absolutely necessary that the machines be thoroughly oiled according to the following instructions before they are started in operation: - 1.
+Fig.3 All of the oil is drained from the cylinder arm reservoir before the machine is shipped from the factory, therefore it is absolutely necessary that the machine be thoroughly oiled according to the following instructions before it is started in operation: 1.
 After the machine has been set up so that its cylinder arm cover is level, lift out the gauge (A,Fig.3) and fill the arm reservoir to the level of the mark on the gauge.
 Run the machine a few minutes, then wipe off the gauge and recheck the oil level.
-THIS RESERVOIR SHOULD BE FILLED ABOUT TWICE A WEEK OR OFTEN ENOUGH TO KEEP THE OIL LEVEL UP TO THE MARK ON THE GAUGE. - 2.
-Turn the balance wheel to bring the screw plug (F, Fig.4) to the top, remove this plug and fill the reservoir practically to the top.
+THIS RESERVOIR SHOULD BE FILLED ABOUT TWICE A WEEK OR OFTEN ENOUGH TO KEEP THE OIL LEVEL UP TO THE MARK ON THE GAUGE.
+2. Turn the balance wheel to bring the screw plug (F,Fig.4) to the top, remove this plug and fill the reservoir practically to the top.
 THE OIL LEVEL IN THIS RESERVOIR SHOULD NEVER BE ALLOWED TO GO BELOW THE HOLE AT THE CENTER OF THE ARM SHAFT.
 If the oil is down to the bottom of this hole, add oil before starting.
-Otherwise run the machine a few minutes before adding oil to this reservoir. - 3.
-Place about 5 drops of oil in each of the three cups (B, C and D, Fig.3) which lubricate the ball bearings, and in the cup (G,Fig.5) on the idler pulley underneath the balance wheel.
-DO THIS ABOUT ONCE A WEEK. - 4.
-Place a drop of oil once a day in the oil hole (Z, Fig.3) directly above the nipper.
+Otherwise run the machine a few minutes before adding oil to this reservoir.
+3. Place about 5 drops of oil in each of the three cups (B, C and D, Fig.3) which lubricate the ball bearings, and in the cup (G,Fig.5) on the idler pulley underneath the balance wheel.
+DO THIS ABOUT ONCE A WEEK.

-Fig. 4.

-NOTICE: When the machine is first set up, or after it has stood idle for some time, put a few drops of oil in the top of the needle bar guide pin (E, Fig.3) before starting the machine.
-OIL DRAIN: Surplus oil from the bearings drains into the wells at the rear of the base (H,Fig.5) and in the head of the arm (LL, Fig.17).
+Fig. 4 NOTICE: When the machine is first set up, or after it has stood idle for some time, put a few drops of oil in the top of the needle bar guide pin (E, Fig.3) before starting the machine.
+OIL DRAIN.
+Surplus oil from the bearings drains into the wells at the rear of the base (H, Fig.5) and in the head of the arm (LL, Fig.17).
 These wells may be kept empty by soaking out the oil with waste or similar material.